SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 Let's now get back to the HTML in the `index.html` file.
 To create a sandbox Fiori launchpad we'll need the UI5 runtime as well as artefacts from the `test-resources` area of the toolkit.

+> While you have `cds watch` running, you may notice that it's not looking out for changes to HTML files, but that doesn't actually matter, as with HTML changes, the server doesn't need to be restarted.
+So you can make these following changes and simply switch over to the browser to refresh.

 :point_right: Add these `script` elements between the `title` element and the end of the `head` element in `index.html`:

 ```html